SchoolOfCode/bc17-w7d3-workshop-nextjs-boilerplate-brave-terrible-beachball/plan.md

 1. Check everyone understands the basics of using useReducer. ✅

 2. Move your code over to useReducer.
 Do not add a single new feature to begin with.
-It's not easy moving to reducer, don't make it harder.
+It's not easy moving to reducer, don't make it harder.✅

 3. Once the form does exactly what it did before but using useReducer - move on to add some of the new functionality like a loading indicator into your state.
-You can make the handle submit dispatch an action to say the form is submitting, then simulate waiting for 2 seconds (useTimeout maybe), then dispatch another action to say form submitted successfully.
+You can make the handle submit dispatch an action to say the form is submitting, then simulate waiting for 2 seconds (useTimeout maybe), then dispatch another action to say form submitted successfully. ✅

-4. Now continue to add more features ... like disabling the form while it's submitting, or more granular errors.
+4. Now continue to add more features ... like disabling the form while it's submitting, or more granular errors. ❌

 # OBJECTIVES